robvdw/Digital-Humans/README.md

 # Digital-Humans
 How can global digital platforms scale their world-wide services to meet people's needs & wants, within the context of the human condition?
 Creative industries are addressing this seemingly paradox by developing agent-based solutions [---digital humans---](https://www.youtube.com/watch?v=rF2u7RTPsHI&t=71s) such as intelligent assistants, voice bots and smart objects that can converse convincingly with people  thanks to recent advances in AI-technologies.
-The most prominent of which are: pre-trainded deep-learning transfomer-models like BERT, BLOOM & GTP-3 [https://robfvdw.medium.com/a-generic-approach-to-data-driven-activities-d85ad558b5fa].
+A prime example of which is de [re:scam-bot by netsafe](https://www.ddb.co.nz/#rescam).
 ***********

 # Goal & Aims